wurmlab/genomicscourse/2016-SIB/practicals/reference_genome/assembly.md

 ---

+## Sequencing an appropriate sample

+Less diversity and complexity in a sample makes life easier: assembly algorithms *really* struggle when given similar sequences.
+So less heterozygosity and fewer repeats are easier.
+Thus:
+  * A haploid is easier than a diploid  (those of us working on haplo-diploid Hymenoptera have it easy because male ants are haploid).
+  * It goes without saying that a diploid is easier than a tetraploid!
+  * An inbred line or strain is easier than a wild-type.
+  * A more compact genome (with less repetitive DNA) is easier than one full of repeats - sorry, grasshopper & *Fritillaria* researchers!

+Many considerations go into the appropriate experimental design and sequencing strategy.
+We will not formally cover those here & instead jump right into our data.

 ## Short read cleaning

 Sequencers aren't perfect.
-All kinds of things can [and do](http://genomecuration.github.io/genometrain/a-experimental-design/curated-collection/Presentations/Sequencing%20Troubleshooting.pptx) [go wrong](http://sequencing.qcfail.com/).
+All kinds of things [can](http://genomecuration.github.io/genometrain/a-experimental-design/curated-collection/Presentations/Sequencing%20Troubleshooting.pptx) and do [go wrong](http://sequencing.qcfail.com/).
 "Crap in – crap out" means it's probably worth spending some time cleaning the raw data before performing real analysis.

 ### Initial inspection